HowToSD/cremage/readme.md

 ## Updates
+July 2, 2024: Added LLM interactor to have a discussion about images with an LLM locally.
+This can be used to analyze any images including ones generated in Cremage as well as generated externally.
+Currently, "llava-hf/llava-v1.6-mistral-7b-hf" is used as the LLM model for this feature.
+This model is automatically downloaded, so there is no need for you to manually download.
+To use, select an image on the image list, and click LLM interactor on the Tools palette.

 June 27, 2024: Experimental face colorize feature has been added.
 This feature is still work in progress and requires some post editing after using the feature.
 Checkout the [documentation for fixing a face](docs/users_guide/ug_fixing_face.md "Fixing a face") for more information.

 June 26, 2024: Experimental face unblur feature has been added.
 This feature is still work in progress and requires some post editing after using the feature.
 Checkout the [documentation for fixing a face](docs/users_guide/ug_fixing_face.md "Fixing a face") for more information.